 I picked the Carbon black from the Heritage collection to match my State Bicycle Co, which is also matte black.
 The first thing you’ll notice is the detailed minimalistic design.
 Mine has solid matte black color with a white stripe around the edge.
 The coating is rubberized and the overall look is decent.

 All of the Thousands helmets have brown leather strips.
 I checked the other models too and it is stylish on every one.
 This slightly hipster look goes with all clothing.
 The only downfall is that you might find it funny to where when seriously riding road or mountain bikes, but that isn’t what it is meant for anyway.

 The inner layer is made of dark foam plastic and it is glued to outer layer.

-Thousand’s helmets have cooling channels on the top and back.
-This is something that most similar “eggshell” helmets don’t have.
+Thousand’s helmets have cooling channels on the top and back which is something that most similar “eggshell” helmets don’t have.

 The big idea behind this helmet is the fact that if you’re a not a helmet fan, you can be discrete.
 There’s a small hatch with magnets on the bottom right of the rear side of the helmet.

 Probably not because it looks like it’s the logo (and it is).
 It is attached with a rubber band and you can remove it so you can attach the helmet to your bike lock.
 The reason is simple, you can leave it securely attached to your bike so nobody can easily take it.

 Thousand claims that they replace your helmet if it gets stolen.
 You don’t need to register for any program either.
 Although, you will have to send them a claim.
 Either way, I hope that your helmet doesn’t get stolen!